zspann/find-missing-pet/README.md

 First, run `bundle install`.
 This is going to load the gems in the `Gemfile`.

 From the `find-missing-pet` directory, just run `ruby test.rb` to check your progress!
+This file will also tell you the correct locations for the animals!

 If everything prints green, you've successfully brought all the animals home!